BiomeBundle/BiomeBundle/Bbundle_install_instructions-FORGE.md

 ##Single Player

 1. Download and install the latest recommended forge for 1.10.2 and run Minecraft once to make sure that everything works.
-2. Put the downloaded TerrainControl .jar in .minecraft/mods and the TerrainControl folder in .minecraft/config
+2. Put the downloaded TerrainControl .jar in .minecraft/mods and the TerrainControl folder in .minecraft/config.
-3. On the normal world creation screen ensure to name your world 'world'
+3. On the normal world creation screen ensure to name your world 'world'.
-4. And click 'more world options', changing 'World Type' to 'Terrain Control'
+4. And click 'more world options', changing 'World Type' to 'Terrain Control'.

 ##Servers